 PageRefresh and PageDisplay both open a page in a window of the browser:

-- PageDisplay re-creates the page context on the server and it runs the initialization code of the page.
+- PageDisplay creates the page context on the server again and runs the initialization code of the page.

 Replace PageDisplay by PageRefresh when possible.